 Facts: This was a summary trial on a point of law.
-The plaintiff sought damages when she was injured on a passenger ferry.
-The applicants, who constructed and supplied the ferry’s propulsion system, sought to limit their liability pursuant to Article 11 of the Athens Convention on the basis that they were “servants or agents” of the carrier.
+The underlying claim related to the plaintiff seeking damages when she was injured on a passenger ferry.
+The applicants in the summary trial, who constructed and supplied the ferry’s propulsion system, sought to limit their liability pursuant to Article 11 of the Athens Convention on the basis that they were “servants or agents” of the carrier.
 The applicants argued that an agent is anyone who performs work for a carrier that the carrier would otherwise be required to perform itself, thus bringing them within “agent” for the purpose of the Convention.
 The applicants argued that since the pleadings of negligence made against them were the same as the carrier, the plaintiff admitted the applicants did work the carrier would have otherwise had to perform itself.
-The plaintiff argued that the applicants were not agents but rather independent contractors or subcontractors of the carrier.
+The respondent argued that the applicants were not agents but rather independent contractors or subcontractors of the carrier.

 Decision: Application dismissed.